-The Query Tool dialog provides an interface that allows you to manually enter SQL queries, graphically execute and interpret SQL statements, EXPLAIN queries and much more.
+The Query Tool dialog provides an interface that allows you to manually enter SQL queries, graphically execute and interpret SQL statements, EXPLAIN queries and much more (see Figure 2.0).

-Fig. 1: The PEM Query Tool
+Figure 2.0 - The PEM Query Tool.

 The upper panel of the Query Tool contains the SQL Editor.
 You can use the panel to manually enter a query, or read the query from a file.
 If you are manually entering a SQL query, the edit entry window also contains autocompletion code and formatting features that help you write queries.